 - that voluntarism is a unique trait of American society that must be reflected in our organizations and programs

 - to promote excellence in “Citizen Diplomacy”.
-The basic goals are to provide Visitors with an in-depth exposure to their professional fields and opportunities to interact and exchange ideas with their Tucson counterparts
+The basic goals are to provide Visitors with an in-depth exposure to their professional fields and opportunities to interact and exchange ideas with their Southern Arizona counterparts

 - to design and implement custom-tailored professional programs, provide cultural activities and offer dinner home hospitality for foreign leaders, specialists, and international scholars

-- to provide short-term professional and cultural programs for visitors from around the world–prominent leaders in business, academia, the arts, science, agriculture, politics, and the media
+- to provide short-term professional and cultural programs for visitors from around the world–prominent leaders in business, academia, the arts, science, agriculture, law, border issues, health, politics, the media and a wide variety of other issues available through the cooperation of the citizens of southern Arizona.

-- to bring foreign leaders and specialists to Tucson for firsthand exposure to their professional counterparts and the area society
+- to bring foreign leaders and specialists to southern Arizona for firsthand exposure to their professional counterparts and the area society

 - to send these leaders home with a better understanding of the history and heritage of the United States and the common human aspirations we all share